Empower Your Practice

 So yes, text messages are applicable to healthcare organizations.
 Think of text messages as email 2.0.
 It's a new and improved way to maintain patient communication.

-• High levels of openings and responses.
+• High open and response rates.
 Text messages have an exceptionally high open rate, with the majority of messages being read within minutes of delivery.
-Moreover, the response rate to such broadcasts is generally significantly higher compared to other forms of communication (emails, phone calls), allowing for increased interaction with patients, their engagement, and consequently, retention.
+The response rate is significantly higher compared to emails or phone calls, which drives patient engagement and retention.

-• If you're using an SMS service you can check the SMS delivery status to know if the patient received the notification or not.
+• Delivery visibility.
+If you're using an SMS service you can check the SMS delivery status to know if the patient received the notification or not.

 • Instant and direct communication.
-Text messages provide instant and direct communication with patients.
-Messages are delivered straight to their mobile phones, ensuring that crucial health information or urgent promotions reach patients in the shortest possible time.
+Messages are delivered straight to patients' mobile phones, ensuring that crucial health information or urgent promotions reach them in the shortest possible time.

-• Convenient for patients.
-Since text messages are delivered to patients' mobile devices, they ensure convenience and mobile communication.
-Patients can quickly read and respond to messages, literally on the go.
+• Convenience for patients.
+Since text messages are delivered to mobile devices, patients can quickly read and respond literally on the go.

 SMS broadcasts require brevity due to character limitations.
-While messaging apps have no specific character limits, people are accustomed to receiving short and meaningful messages, and no one will read lengthy texts.
-Hence, it is crucial to craft short and informative messages that effectively convey the necessary information.
-Clear calls to action and personalized content can enhance patient engagement.
+People are accustomed to receiving short and meaningful messages, so it is crucial to craft informative texts that effectively convey necessary information.
+Clear calls to action and personalized content enhance patient engagement.

 cta-s-in-sms-marketing-svg